SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-and any number of declarations, including computed properties, instance methods, type methods, initializers, type aliases, and even other enumeration, structure, and class declarations.
+and any number of declarations, including computed properties, instance methods, type methods, initializers, type aliases, and even other enumeration, structure, class, and actor declarations.
 Enumeration declarations can't contain deinitializer or protocol declarations.

 Enumeration types can adopt any number of protocols, but can’t inherit from classes,